OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Kernel type is determined automatically.

-   In  OS2LDR.INI  only  DBPORT,  DBCARD, DISKSIZE, NOAF, BAUDRATE, UNZALL, PCISCAN_ALL  and  RESETMODE  keys affect QSINIT, any other is used for OS/2 kernel menu/boot only.
+   In  OS2LDR.INI  only  DBPORT,  DBCARD, DISKSIZE, NOAF, BAUDRATE, UNZALL, PCISCAN_ALL,  MFSPRINT  and RESETMODE keys affect QSINIT, any other is used for OS/2 kernel menu/boot only.

    LETTER,  LOGLEVEL, NOAF, CPUCLOCK, NOMTRR and BAUDRATE can be added both to  kernel  parameters  line  and to "config" section; DISKSIZE, RESETMODE,